 Ngaati Whanaunga

-If human remains (koiwi tangata) are discovered, the Consent Holder must also advise the New Zealand Police; and
+If human remains (koiwi tangata) are discovered, the Permit holder er must also advise the New Zealand Police; and

 Works affecting the discovery must not recommence until Heritage New Zealand provides written approval or an archaeological authority has been obtained.
 Such authorisations must be provided to the Councils.